 Vulnerability to interest rate increases: another important thing to remember is that participating in the scheme does not mean you will be on a fixed-rate mortgage, and any hike in interest rate will affect how much you will be repaying, potentially making your home even more expensive to you in the future.

 Only go ahead with Help to Buy if you really, very badly want to own a home and feel that you can't wait much longer.
-If you want the sounded, safest property investment, you are unlikely to make it by purchasing a new build on a government scheme.
+If you want the soundest, safest property investment, you are unlikely to make it by purchasing a new build on a government scheme.
 Be prepared for the financial implications of the loan after the initial interest-free five years, which means you'll need to be certain that your income will cover the fees without drastically reducing your quality of life.

 How to apply